aalvarell/langosteira-outer-port-wave-data-2024-10-to-2025-01/README.md

 ## Data Overview

 The dataset contains information recorded from October 2024 to January 2025.
+Each data point is separated by a 30-minute interval.
 The variables included are essential for understanding wave characteristics and are defined as follows:

 ### Variables: